matomo-org/developer-documentation/docs/getting-started-part-1.md

 Before we start extending Piwik, let's make sure you have the tools you'll need to do so.
 Make sure you have the following installed:

 - **A PHP IDE or a text editor.** We who work on Piwik reccommend you use [PHPStorm](#), a very powerful IDE built specifically for developing in PHP.

+  _Note: We have published our [customized PSR coding style XML file](https://github.com/piwik/piwik/tree/master/misc/others/phpstorm-codestyles) for Phpstorm that you can use._

 - **A webserver,** such as [Apache](#) or [Nginx](#).
 - **[git](#)** so you can work with the latest Piwik source code.
 - **[composer](http://getcomposer.org/)** so you can install the PHP libraries Piwik uses.